Randommood/QConNYC2014/README.md

 #### Harvesting Services
 * Explanation
   * Local resources vs Services
-  * Changes in app design to get a clouded world
+  * Changes in app design for a clouded world
   * Consume services via APIs (SOA)
-  * API design as a core competency
 * Our Experience
   * The monorail that grew
-  * New services
+  * Our new services
   * API mistakes
   * Consumers of IaaS APIs
 * Observed Challenges